 Are you a fan of the hit NBC show, “The Office?”
 Absolutely, you are.
 The Office Scranton

-I don’t know about y’all, but the only reason I even have Netflix is to watch The Office over and over again.
+I don’t know about y’all, but I have a serious addition to watching The Office over and over again.
 If you’ve never seen it, please, stop reading this and GO WATCH IT.
 Feel free to skip the episode entitled “Scott’s Tots” unless you can handle a major dose of awkward.

 Hey Superfan!
 Need The Office gifts and merchandise?
 We’ve got a list of our favorites, from Dunder Mifflin shirts and mugs to the sparkly Prison Mike throw pillows you didn’t know you needed.

 Because Angie and I are such big Dunderheads, we always hoped to visit Scranton, the Paris of northeastern Pennsylvania, to immerse ourselves in the world of Michael, Jim, Pam and Dwight.
 While in New York to speak at TBEX and our epic Niagara Falls adventure, we did what any superfan would do.
 We rented a car, bought a mustard-colored shirt and took The Jet Sisters show on the road to The Electric City!

 Obviously, there were many, many quotes uttered.
 You don’t just watch a show 700 times and NOT memorize just about every line.